ignacioct/Temis/README.md

 Temis, which stands for Spanish Misogyny Test (Test Español de MISoginia), was born as my bachelor's thesis in UC3M, and developed with the inmense help of [Recognai](https://www.recogn.ai).
 It uses Deep Neural Networks to build a classificator around datasets from AMI competitions, in several training phases.
 It was developed using [biome.text](https://www.recogn.ai/biome-text/) and [BETO](https://huggingface.co/dccuchile/bert-base-spanish-wwm-uncased) to be an open-source project, so everything from dataset sources to model weights is available.

----
-**Trigger Warning**: misogyny, discredit, sexual harassment, verbal harassment, active aggressions towards women.
+> :warning: **Trigger Warning**: misogyny, discredit, sexual harassment, verbal harassment, active aggressions towards women.
----

 ## Dependencies
 The only needed Python library to start making predictions with Temis is [*biome.text*](https://github.com/recognai/biome-text), a functional NLP library with which Temis was designed and trained.
 To install it, a fresh conda environment is recommended: